What Is a Health Reimbursement Arrangement (HRA)?

 Qualified Small Employer Health Reimbursement Arrangement (QSEHRA)

 Your small business may be able to set up a special kind of HRA called a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
-The plan is specifically designed for small businesses with fewer than 50 full-time employees that can’t afford to give employees health coverage.
-Employees must have minimum essential coverage, including plans from the individual Health Care Marketplace (the national health care plan under the Affordable Care Act).
-The insurance bought by employees can’t be short-term, limited-duration insurance, and it can’t be just dental, vision or other “excepted benefits.”
+The plan is specifically designed for small businesses with fewer than 50 full-time employees that can’t afford to give employees health insurance.

-Like a traditional HRA, the employer contributes an amount each year to employee accounts, and the employees must use this amount to enroll in individual health insurance or Medicare.
-Employers must limit reimbursements to a maximum amount each year.
+As with a traditional HRA, the employer contributes an amount each year to employee accounts, and the employees must use this amount to reimburse themselves for health insurance premiums or medical expenses incurred by them or their family members.
+Employees may not make their own contributions to a QSEHRA.

 Individual Coverage HRA

 Another type of HRA, called an Individual Coverage HRA, allows employers of any size to reimburse employee premiums for individual health insurance.
-This HRA was first offered in 2020 and it allows employees more flexibility in choosing health coverage and helps make the coverage more portable (allowing employees to keep coverage if they leave an employer).
+This type of HRA was first offered in 2020, and it enables employees to continue their coverage if they leave an employer.

 Your contributions as an employer are not limited, and employees can roll over unused amounts to the next year.
-Employees can only use this Individual Coverage HRA amount if they are enrolled in individual health insurance coverage, including private insurance or a HealthCare.gov plan, or if they have Medicare coverage.
+Employees can use the money in their Individual Coverage HRA only if they are enrolled in an individual health insurance plan, including one purchased from a state or federal marketplace or exchange, or in Medicare.
+The plan can not be short-term, limited-duration insurance (STLDI).

-You can offer reimbursement amounts to all employees or only employees in certain classes, vary the amount based on age or number of dependents, and you can have a waiting period.
-The terms you offer employees must be the same for all members of available classes.
+You can offer reimbursement amounts to all employees or only employees in certain classes, such as full-time employees or those in a particular geographic region.
+The terms you offer must be the same for all members of a class of employees.
+However, you may provide more money to employees who are older or who have more dependents.

 Offering employees this Individual Coverage HRA may count as coverage if you are a large employer under the requirements of the ACA employer mandate.
 This part of the regulation is complicated, so check with your tax professional.